Acidburn0zzz/adb/README.md

 3. ./configure

 2. gmake
-    build the adb binary
+   to build the adb binary

 At the moment I have no install process done but you can run adb manually

 1. ./adb fork-server server &
    Launch the adb server.
 Check if you have the sufficient permission to read/write to the usb port
 2. ./adb shell [<command>]
    Open a shell to the connected android device and alternativelly run the <command>

 Enjoy it!